RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

-We will add Qurakus extensions to the Inventory application for using `Panache`, `Postgres` and we'll use the Quarkus Maven Plugin.
-Copy the following commands to add the Hibernate ORM with Panache extension via CodeReady Workspaces Terminal:
+We will add Quarkus extensions to the Inventory application for using `Panache` (a simplified way to access data via Hibernate ORM), a database with `Postgres` (in production) and `H2` (for testing) and we'll use the Quarkus Maven Plugin.
+Copy the following commands to add the _Hibernate ORM with Panache_ extension via CodeReady Workspaces Terminal:

 Go to `inventory' directory: